-Pursuant to the terms of the BMS Collaboration Agreement, Molecular granted Bristol Myers Squibb a series of exclusive options to obtain one or more exclusive licenses under Molecular's intellectual property to exploit products containing ETBs directed against certain targets designated by Bristol Myers Squibb.
+Pursuant to the terms of the BMS Collaboration Agreement, Molecular granted Bristol-Myers Squibb a series of exclusive options to obtain one or more exclusive licenses under Molecular's intellectual property to exploit products containing ETBs directed against certain targets designated by Bristol-Myers Squibb.

-Pursuant to the BMS Collaboration Agreement, Bristol Myers Squibb paid Molecular an upfront payment of \$70 million.
-In addition to the upfront payment, Molecular may receive near term and development and regulatory milestone payments of up to \$874.5 million.
-Molecular will also be eligible to receive up to an additional \$450 million in payments upon the achievement of certain sales milestones, and subject to certain reductions, tiered royalties ranging from mid-single digits up to mid-teens as percentages of calendar year net sales, if any, on any licensed product.
+Pursuant to the BMS Collaboration Agreement, Bristol-Myers Squibb paid Molecular an upfront payment of \$70 million.
+In addition to the upfront payment, Molecular may have been eligible to receive near term and development and regulatory milestone payments of up to \$874.5 million.
+Molecular would also have been eligible to receive up to an additional \$450 million in payments upon the achievement of certain sales milestones, and subject to certain reductions, tiered royalties ranging from mid-single digits up to mid-teens as percentages of calendar year net sales, if any, on any licensed product.

-Molecular will be responsible for conducting the research activities through the designation, if any, of one or more development candidates.
-Upon the exercise of its option for a development candidate, Bristol Myers Squibb will be responsible for all development, manufacturing, regulatory and commercialization activities with respect to that development candidate, subject to the terms and conditions of the BMS Collaboration Agreement.
+Molecular was responsible for conducting the research activities through the designation, if any, of one or more development candidates.
+Upon the exercise of its option for a development candidate, Bristol-Myers Squibb would have been responsible for all development, manufacturing, regulatory and commercialization activities with respect to that development candidate, subject to the terms and conditions of the BMS Collaboration Agreement.

-Unless earlier terminated, the BMS Collaboration Agreement will expire (i) on a country-by-country basis and licensed product-by-licensed product basis, on the date of expiration of the royalty payment obligations under the BMS Collaboration Agreement with respect to such licensed product in such country and (ii) in its entirety upon the earlier of (a) the expiration of the royalty payment obligations under the BMS Collaboration Agreement with respect to all licensed products in all countries or (b) upon Bristol Myers Squibb's decision not to exercise any option on or prior to the applicable option deadlines.
-Bristol Myers Squibb has the right to terminate the BMS Collaboration Agreement for convenience upon prior written notice to Molecular.
-Either party has the right to terminate the BMS Collaboration Agreement (a) for the insolvency of the other party or (b) subject to specified cure periods, in the event of the other party's uncured material breach.
-Molecular has the right upon prior written notice to terminate the BMS Collaboration Agreement in the event that Bristol Myers Squibb or any of its affiliates asserts a challenge against Molecular's patents.
+Unless earlier terminated, the BMS Collaboration Agreement would have expired (i) on a country-by-country basis and licensed product-by-licensed product basis, on the date of expiration of the royalty payment obligations under the BMS Collaboration Agreement with respect to such licensed product in such country and (ii) in its entirety upon the earlier of (a) the expiration of the royalty payment obligations under the BMS Collaboration Agreement with respect to all licensed products in all countries or (b) upon Bristol-Myers Squibb's decision not to exercise any option on or prior to the applicable option deadlines.
+Bristol-Myers Squibb had the right to terminate the BMS Collaboration Agreement for convenience upon prior written notice to Molecular.
+Either party had the right to terminate the BMS Collaboration Agreement (a) for the insolvency of the other party or (b) subject to specified cure periods, in the event of the other party's uncured material breach.
+Molecular had the right upon prior written notice to terminate the BMS Collaboration Agreement in the event that Bristol-Myers Squibb or any of its affiliates asserts a challenge against Molecular's patents.